Amidst billowing clouds of fragrant, aromatic, premium cigar smoke, both first and secondhand, I am Rush Lindboy, and this is the EIB Network.

 Thank you.

-First they investigated that conservative White House reporter Jeff Gannon after you mentioned him on your show, and then drove Ken Tomlinson off the PBS board because he wanted to monitor PBS for political balance.
+First, they investigated that conservative White House reporter, Jeff Gannon, after you mentioned him on your show, and then drove Ken Tomlinson off the PBS board because he wanted to monitor PBS for political balance.

 Oh, that's right.

-They did got rid of 10 Ken Tomlinson.
+They got rid of Ken Tomlinson.

-And a Libs got flat.
+And Libs got flitted.

-You're right, they were livid over that.
+They were livid over that.

-Drove him out of town.
+Absolutely drove him out of town.

 Yeah.

-It's and it's not open for debate.
+And it's not open for debate.

-It ain't gonna happen, folks.
+It ain't going to happen, folks.

-We had a caller, I've been rethinking this.
+I've been rethinking this.

-And he recounted some some recent incidents.
+And he recounted some recent incidents.

-The Democrats are trying to resurrect the old Soviet Union.
+And Democrats are trying to resurrect the old Soviet Union.

 Too many people wouldn't want to believe it.